 Give your customers a tip related to your product that they can implement in five minutes or less.
-For example, if you own a housecleaning service, you might send your clients a tip on how to remove stubborn water stains from a shower door.
-Or, if you run a restaurant, you might send your customers a tip on how to sharpen their knives at home.
+For example, if you own a house cleaning service, you might send your clients a tip on how to remove stubborn water stains from a shower door.
+Or, if you run a restaurant, you might send your customers instructions on how to sharpen their knives at home.
 The idea is just to get in touch with helpful advice and keep your brand top of mind.

 Keep in touch with customers by sharing a tip

 Ask your subscribers a question that will help you create the kinds of products and services they want most.
 Think about this email as a crowdsourcing effort.
 Maybe you want to add a new color to your line of best-selling t-shirts or a new flavor to your existing menu of chocolate-covered fruit.
 You could send an email asking people what they’d most like to see from you.
 This is the easiest and least expensive kind of market research you can do!